 Set up Automation for Rocket Enterprise Analyzer (formerly Micro Focus) and Rocket Enterprise Developer Streaming Sessions - AWS Mainframe Modernization

-AWS Mainframe Modernization Service (Managed Runtime Environment experience) will no longer be open to new customers starting on November 7, 2025.
-If you would like to use the service, please sign up prior to November 7, 2025.
+AWS Mainframe Modernization Service (Managed Runtime Environment experience) is no longer open to new customers.
 For capabilities similar to AWS Mainframe Modernization Service (Managed Runtime Environment experience) explore AWS Mainframe Modernization Service (Self-Managed Experience).
 Existing customers can continue to use the service as normal.
 For more information, see AWS Mainframe Modernization availability change.

 Set up Automation for Rocket Enterprise Analyzer (formerly Micro Focus) and Rocket Enterprise Developer Streaming Sessions

 You can automatically run a script at session start and end to allow automation that is specific to your customer context.
-For more information on this AppStream 2.0 feature, see Use Session Scripts to Manage Your AppStream 2.0 Users' Streaming Experience in the Amazon AppStream 2.0 Administration Guide.
+For more information on this WorkSpaces Applications feature, see Use Session Scripts to Manage Your AppStream 2.0 Users' Streaming Experience in the Amazon WorkSpaces Applications Administration Guide.

 This feature requires that you have at least the following versions of the Enterprise Analyzer and Enterprise Developer images: